Join the Compost Revolution

 Bokashi bins are ideal for small apartments or units, as they can be kept inside.
 Bokashi bins can handle small volumes of kitchen waste, including food waste that generally can't go into a compost bin like meat and dairy.
 The system uses a process of fermentation, aided by the bokashi mix or enzyme, which is sprinkled over layers of kitchen scraps.

 The end products are bokashi juice and solid bokashi waste.
 Bokashi juice can be diluted and added to your garden or indoor pot plants.
 The solid bokashi waste can be buried in your garden or added to a conventional compost heap where it will break down completely.
 If you don't have access to a garden, that's okay!
 Many community gardens are happy to accept this solid waste in their compost heaps.
-Check with your closest community garden by visiting the Darebin Food Harvest Network website for contact details.
+Check with your closest community garden or visit Share Waste to find a compost heap near you.

-Discounted Bokashi bins are available from the Compost Revolution website.
+Discounted Bokashi bins are available for concession card holders from the Compost Revolution website.
 Visit Compost Revolution to find out more and to purchase your discounted Bokashi bin.
 Bokashi bins are also available in a range of shapes and sizes from hardware stores.

 Worm farms are a great option for people with smaller yards or balconies.
 With your worm farm you can produce rich soil (castings) and liquid fertiliser (worm juice) in a small area.
 Worm farming uses selected worms (typically Tiger Worms, Red Wrigglers and Indian Blues) to break down kitchen and garden scraps.